tobiscr/application-connector-manager/README.md

 make module-build
 ```

-This command builds an OCI image for Application Connector module and pushes it to the registry and path, as defined in `MODULE_REGISTRY`.
+This command builds an OCI image for the Application Connector module and pushes it to the registry and path, as defined in `MODULE_REGISTRY`.

-5. Build Application Connector manager image
+5. Build the Application Connector manager image
 ```bash
 make module-image
 ```